abeerashahidawan/knn/README.md

    - Once the code is approved, provide a summary of timing and resource utilization using Xilinx tools.

 4. **FPGA Implementation:**
-   - Run the synthesizable code on a Spartan 6 FPGA (details to be shared later).
+   - Run the synthesizable code on a Spartan 6 FPGA.

 ## Files

-- **Project-1 (FPGA Stream).pdf**: Contains the project problem statement and detailed requirements.
+- **project_Statement.pdf**: Detailed project problem statement and requirements.
-- **KNN.v**: The Verilog code for the K-N-N classifier.
+- **KNN.v**: Verilog code for the K-N-N classifier.
+- **knn_topModule.v**: Top module for the K-N-N classifier, including a slowed clock for FPGA.
+- **knn_tb.v**: Testbench for verifying functionality.
+- **dataset.txt**: Contains 128 labeled data points.
+- **knn_controlUnit.v**: Control unit with a 3-state FSM to manage flow:
+  - State 1: Calculate distances for 128 data points and maintain K sorted minimum distances.
+  - State 2: Count label frequency for each label.
+  - State 3: Perform majority voting to determine the label for the unknown data point.

 ## Instructions

-1. **Setup:**
-   - Ensure you have Xilinx tools installed for synthesis and implementation.
-   - Prepare your FPGA environment (Spartan 6).

-2. **Design Verification:**
-   - Review the RTL diagram to ensure it meets all specified requirements.
-   - Verify the Verilog code through simulation using the provided testbench.

-3. **Synthesis and Implementation:**
-   - Use Xilinx tools to synthesize the Verilog code.
-   - Generate the timing and utilization summary.
-   - Implement the design on the Spartan 6 FPGA and validate its functionality.

-## Contact

-For any queries or assistance, please reach out to your project supervisor or the RISETech Internship coordinator.

----

-You can modify this draft based on any additional details or specific instructions you might have.